randycoulman/DoubleAgents/README.md

 The general forms are the `#expect:withArguments:*` methods; the others are provided as convenient shortcuts.
-These methods check that `aMessage` was sent with arguments that are "congruent" to those specified.
+These methods check that `aMessage` was sent with arguments that are "congruent" (see below) to those specified.
 They do nothing else except return a value as outlined above.

+## Argument Congruency

 Argument congruency is implemented using the `#===` method provided by the [Threequals](https://github.com/randycoulman/Threequals) package.